• Home

 • President elect of the Americas Committee for the Research and Treatment of MS (ACTRIMS)

-Benjamin M. Greenberg, MD, MHS
+Benjamin M. Greenberg, M.D., M.H.S.

 • Dr. Greenberg is an Associate Professor and the Cain Denius Scholar in Mobility Disorders in the Department of Neurology and Neurotherapeutics at UT Southwestern Medical Center.

-• Dr. Greenberg is internationally recognized expert in treating rare autoimmune disorders of the central nervous system.
-He is the interim Director of the Multiple Sclerosis Center and the Director of the Neurosciences Clinical Research Center, Director of the Transverse Myelitis -Neuromyelitis Optica Program and the Pediatric Demyelinating Disease Program at Children’s Medical Center.
+• He is also the interim Director of the Multiple Sclerosis Center and the Director of the Neurosciences Clinical Research Center, and is the Director of the Transverse Myelitis and Neuromyelitis Optica Program and the Pediatric Demyelinating Disease Program at Children’s Medical Center – which he established as one of only two U.S. programs of its kind.

-• Dr. Greenberg performed his neurology residency at the Johns Hopkins School of Medicine, serving as Chief Resident his final year.
+• Dr. Greenberg He performed his neurology residency at the Johns Hopkins School of Medicine, serving as Chief Resident his final year.

-Adam Kaplin, MD, PhD
+Adam Kaplin, M.D., Ph.D.

-Dr. Kaplin is a Professor, Department of Psychiatry, Division of Neuropsychiatry at The Johns Hopkins University School of Medicine
+• Dr. Kaplin is a Professor, Department of Psychiatry, Division of Neuropsychiatry at The Johns Hopkins University School of Medicine

 • Chief Psychiatric Consultant, Multiple Sclerosis and Transverse Myelitis Clinics, Department of Neurology